Music Festivals, Pride Parade, Summer Sales, & the Paris Air Show

 Where to Stay: Recommended Hotels for Paris Pride Parade & Pride Week

 These wonderful Marais hotels give you the perfect location close to Paris Pride Parade celebrations and Pride Week parties:

-The famous Paris summer sales run from June 27 - August 7.
-Look for Soldes signs in store windows all over the city, usually showing the amount of reduction - often 30-40% at the beginning, and soaring as high as 70-80% at toward the end.
+The famous Paris summer sales run from June 27 - August 7. (look for 2019 updates soon) Look for Soldes signs in store windows all over the city, usually showing the amount of reduction - often 30-40% at the beginning, and soaring as high as 70-80% at toward the end.

 Best places to find bargains?
 Everywhere!
 Luxury labels such as Chanel, Valentino, and Armani draw huge crowds - ditto for Galeries Lafayette, BHV, Bon Marché, and Au Printemps - but don't ignore smaller boutiques and even global mid-market chains.